Skip to content

 Introduction to p6spy

-p6spy offers more than just SQL logging.
-It also provides advanced features such as:
+p6spy offers more than just SQL logging; it also provides advanced features such as:

 • Slow SQL Detection: By configuring outagedetection and outagedetectioninterval, p6spy can log SQL statements that exceed a specified execution time threshold.

-• Custom Log Formatting: The logMessageFormat option allows you to customize the output format of SQL logs, including timestamps, execution time, SQL statements, and more.
+• Custom Log Formatting: The logMessageFormat allows you to customize the output format of SQL logs, including timestamps, execution time, SQL statements, and more.

 Example Project